Integrating the Android SDK

 The simple app-ads.txt standard helps prevent the unauthorized selling of in-app inventory and app domain spoofing.

-For details of listing your Developer Website URL in the Google Play Store, click here.
+For details on listing your Developer Website URL in the Google Play Store, see Updating/Adding a Developer Website.

 InneractiveAdManager.useSecureConnections(boolean useSecureConnnections)

-By invoking this setter with a value of true all outgoing network connections from the DT Exchange SDK will be using ssl/https.
-The default behaviour is not to use secure connections.
+By invoking this setter with a value of true all outgoing network connections from the DT Exchange, SDK will use SSL/HTTPS.
+The default behavior is not to use secure connections.

-By requesting secure only content, you potentially decrease the amount of demand which can be rendered by the SDK.
+By requesting secure-only content, you potentially decrease the demand that the SDK can render.

-The Android application level secure API (network-security-config cleartextTrafficPermitted) takes precedence over this value - i.e. if you set cleartextTrafficPermitted to false and invoke the useSecureConnections setter with a value of false, the SDK behaves as if you requested secure only connections.
+The Android application-level secure API (network-security-config cleartextTrafficPermitted) takes precedence over this value.
+If you set cleartextTrafficPermitted to false and invoke the useSecureConnections setter with a value of false, the SDK behaves as if you requested secure connections only.

 Back to Top ⇧